dirkkane/ElDewrito-Firefight/README.md

 `runcommands <path_to_repo>\build.cmds`

 **NOTE:** On the first build if you have no pre-existing audio and shader caches, it will take a *very* long time to build so expect to wait a while before it is finished.
 Once you successfully build the mod your audio and shader caches will be populated and subsequent builds should be considerably faster.
-If you already have audio and shader caches then it should take approxiamately 10 - 15 minutes to build depending on your PC specs.

-## Contact
+# Contact
 If you have any questions, please feel free to DM @dirkkane on Discord or ping me in the ElDewrito Modpacks Discord server.